sanketmaru/ng-lib-sank/projects/README.md

 ---

 **Dynamic Drawer Component**

+*Before creating any components and understanding how this works, its important to have a use case in front of use.

+It can be as simple as if user searching from a particular list and selecting one of the options which redirects him to a particular route and renders that sidenavigation option in sidenav.*

 We will create a component using Angular Material [Sidenav](https://material.angular.io/components/sidenav/overview).
 This component will contain a sidenav container where all drawer items will be added.